 Our individual choices and behaviors impact health, and our health is also affected by the physical environment and social pressures in our communities.
 A community’s social pressures can include poverty, unemployment, lack of health insurance, incarceration, and housing problems.
 These social pressures can intensify the use of drugs and their impact on health.
 Suicide is another health problem that, like use of drugs, is strongly influenced by social pressures.
 This community health indicator dashboard presents information on these six community drivers of health.

 This payment dashboard provides the schedule of estimated payments for each of the 117 North Carolina counties and cities receiving payments from the national opioid settlements.
 These are estimated payments and are subject to change.
-The estimated payment amounts were provided by the North Carolina Department of Justice (NC DOJ) based on information available to NC DOJ in March 2022.

 The North Carolina Department of Health and Human Services Opioid and Substance Use overdose action plan dashboard provides integration and visualization of state, regional, and county-level metrics for partners across North Carolina to track progress toward reaching the goals outlined in the NC Opioid and Substance Use Action Plan.